spolinaa/assignments/README.md

 ### Homework 2 (15.09 - 29.09):
 1. (4 points) Previous homework using Unit tests and Gradle.
-2. (4 points) Computer network assignment from the spring term.
+2. (4 points) The computer network assignment from the spring term.